YeJin Park Roberts

 New York University, STERN

-My first line of research explores how play, often dismissed as frivolous, can build stronger teams, increase belonging, and support mental health at work.
-I show that social play can enhance psychological safety, relational trust, and team cohesion.
+My first line of research examines how play, which is often dismissed as frivolous, can build stronger teams and support employee well-being.
+I show that play can enhance psychological safety, team cohesion, and a sense of belonging at work.

-A third stream explores how people use moral meaning systems to justify inequality.
-I examine how people contest unequal status hierarchies by targeting either rankings (who is on top) or bases (what makes someone worthy of status).
-In related work, I study how Christian beliefs such as grace are used to justify advantage in life outcomes.
-I also examine how Christian leaders frame inequality, how religious appeals affect polarization, and how religion and race jointly shape trust in institutions.
+My third stream explores how people use moral meaning systems to justify inequality.
+I study how people challenge unequal status hierarchies by targeting either rankings (who is on top) or bases (what makes someone worthy of status).
+In related work, I examine how religious beliefs such as grace (unmerited favor) are used to justify advantage in life outcomes, and how leaders’ use of religious (vs. civic) appeals to reduce partisan animosity can sometimes backfire.
+I also study how religion and race intersect to shape trust in organizations and institutions.

 To get in touch, please email me at yejin (dot) park (at) stern (dot) nyu (dot) edu.